 The Haunted Mansion homecoming week starts on the 27th of September and runs to the 4th of October.

-Homecoming is often a great way to build school spirit and a sense of community.
+Homecoming week is here.
+It is often a great way to build school spirit and a sense of community.
 The events, such as spirit week dress-up days, pep rallies, and the parade, encourage students from different groups and grades to work together and have fun.
 This can help create stronger bonds and a more welcoming school environment.
 It also offers a fun break from schoolwork, which can help students feel less stressed.
 It’s a chance to make lasting memories with friends and is often a major highlight of the school year, especially for seniors.

 Powderpuff Practice: Wed.
 Oct.
 1- 6th- 2:20-3:30